AMPLE 20A Power Card

 The EVC2 is the continuation of a personal project from 2013.
 It was originally designed for I2C communication over USB for digital voltage control of the most common graphics card voltage controllers.
 Compared to the first generation, the EVC2 has greatly improved functionality, speed and reliability.
-It now supports up to three separate I2C lines, one SPI interface with its own adjustable LDO, one UART port and an on-board DAC for analog voltage control.
+It now supports up to three separate I2C lines, one SPI interface (with adjustable supply/IO voltage), one UART port and an on-board DAC for analog voltage control.

 Part number: EVC2N4